BrunoHalltari/CTF-Writeups/DawgCTF/Free Wifi/Free Wifi/Readme.md

 Now I just put the email true.grit@umbccd.io inside the text box and I pressed "I forgot my password" Intercepting the request with burp.
 It was interesting because in the header i found the email that i used before , but  with the owner's username :D and that's really good.
 Why is it good ?
-Because without a proper validation we can manipulate the request header modifying just the email value and leaving the username unchanged , so the website believes we are a legitimate user while an attacker( in this case me XD ) could receive the authentic link to change the password.
+Because without a proper validation we can manipulate the request header modifying just the email value and leaving the username unchanged , so the website believes we are a legitimate user while an attacker( in this case me  ) could receive the authentic link to change the password.